yeojeongkim/61040-portfolio/assignments/assignment1.md

 8. [Restaurant Reservation Culture Is Out of Control](https://www.bonappetit.com/story/restaurant-reservation-culture-explained?srsltid=AfmBOooSoIniMB2714uLYCFSm3GxOLX91sCpXmE8G0VKrnPWt7FA1HyX): An article that describes how the reservation culture has gotten out of hand, as it is getting harder and harder to get a reservation, but even harder to get seated without one.
 The article states that "reservation searches are up 107% around the country".

 ## Features:
+### Meal Prep Helper
+1. Ingredient Scanner
+   - Users scan the grocery receipts to automatically log what ingredients they bought.
+This makes the process of tracking the food in the fridge easier for home cooks, and there will be less forgotten or mismatched ingredients.
+2. Recipe Generator by Ingredients
+   - Based on the logged ingredients, the app suggests recipes that use what’s already at home.
+It reduces the need for extra grocery runs and minimizes waste.
+This directly benefits home cooks by making meal choices easier, while their roommates or family get more variety at the dinner table.
+3. Weekly Meal Plan Builder
+   - Instead of suggesting single meals, the app creates a week’s worth of meals using the same base ingredients in different ways.
+This ensures balanced variety and prevents odd leftovers.
+It helps home cooks plan ahead and could encourage grocery stores to integrate with the app, to gain loyalty with customers if paired with store inventory.

+### News Filter
+1. Interest/Time Based Field
+   - Articles are filtered not only by topic but also by estimated reading time (e.g., “5-min read before work”).
+This gives news readers an efficient way to keep up without feeling overwhelmed.
+2. Multi-Source Consolidation
+   - For a given news event, the app pulls articles from multiple outlets, then suggests the most relevant one to read.
+This helps news readers get the key perspective while also giving journalists and publishers fairer representation in visibility.
+3. Bias/Perspective Indicator
+   - Each article has a quick tag showing general bias (political, economic, etc.) or unique perspective.
+This lets news readers make more informed choices and allows advertisers to better align campaigns with readers’ interests and values.

+### Wait Times
+1. Live Crowd-Sourced Wait Estimates
+   - Customers at restaurants can quickly log current wait times into the app, similar to how Waze crowdsources traffic.
+This reduces uncertainty for restaurant customers and saves restaurant staff from constant phone calls.

+2. Live Restaurant-Provided Wait Estimates
+   - Partner with restaurants to access their seating and queue data.
+The app shows how many tables are open, how many parties are ahead, and the estimated wait.
+This reduces uncertainty for restaurant customers and saves restaurant staff from answering repeated calls about availability.

+3. Nearby Alternatives Suggestion
+   - If the wait is long, the app suggests similar nearby restaurants or bars/shops to kill time.
+This helps businesses nearby benefit from extra foot traffic and gives restaurant customers a smoother overall experience.